iclighthouse/DRC_standards/DRC20/README.md

 * Scalability of transaction records storage, temporary storage in token canister and permanent storage in external canisters

-* Gas mechanism to preventing DDos attack (Supports Cycles and tokens charge mode)
+* Gas mechanism to preventing DDos attack

 * Compatibility with different token standards using the [CTSNC](https://github.com/iclighthouse/DRC_standards/tree/main/CTSNC) specification